jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 ####Add OptionBoxes
 * `.addOptionBox(title, values)`
     This will create an OptionBox, adding the contents of the values list, in the order specified.

 ####Set OptionBoxes
-* `.changeOptionBox(title, newOptions)`
+* `.changeOptionBox(title, newOptions, index)`
     This will replace the contents of the OptionBox, with the new list provided.
+    If specified, the indexed item will be selected - this can be a position or an item name.

 * `.setOptionBox(title, position)`
     This will select the item in the list, at the position specified.
+    Alternatively, the name of an item can be specified.

 ####Get OptionBoxes
 * `.getOptionBox(title)`
     This will return the currently displayed value in the OptionBox.
+    Will return None, if an invalid option is currently selected.

 ##SpinBox
 ____